Jackbrocp/AdvMask/README.md

 # AdvMask-A-Sparse-Adversarial-Attack-Based-Data-Augmentation-Method-for-Image-Classification

-This is the official implementation of AdvMask (http://arxiv.org/abs/2211.16040), as was used for the paper.
+This is the official implementation of [AdvMask](https://www.sciencedirect.com/science/article/abs/pii/S0031320323005459), as was used for the paper.

 You can directly start off using our implementations on CIFAR-10 and CIFAR-100.
 ## Use AdvMask for data augmentation